SheetalK99/Popularity-Ranking/README.md

 ## Get Started

-*Create Twitter application (https://www.digitalocean.com/community/tutorials/how-to-create-a-twitter-app).
+* Create Twitter application (https://www.digitalocean.com/community/tutorials/how-to-create-a-twitter-app).
 This will give the consumer key and consumer secret that are needed for generating Access Token and Access Token Secret.
 These help in authenticating the client application to Twitter.
-2.Install Tweepy to gather Twitter feed. (http://docs.tweepy.org/en/v3.4.0/install.html) 3.Install Libraries needed for analysis and visualisation: Pandas, Basemap, vincent, matplotlib, GeoJSON, Leaflet 4.The files in the repository can now be used normally
+* Install Tweepy to gather Twitter feed. (http://docs.tweepy.org/en/v3.4.0/install.html)
+* Install Libraries needed for analysis and visualisation: Pandas, Basemap, vincent, matplotlib, GeoJSON, Leaflet
+* The files in the repository can now be used normally

 ## Workflow